Raccffy/Anvilord/README.md

 Using default settings, Anvilord quickly produces output, that is typically 2 - 6% smaller than the original world size.
 With Zopfli compression rate may increase by 1 - 2 %.
 Better results are achieved with natural world generation, large [Block entity](https://minecraft.wiki/w/Block_entity) data and with tall creations.

+## Installation

+### Without Python

+Download, extract and run binary from [Releases](https://github.com/Raccffy/Anvilord/releases) page.
+Only Windows 7+ 64-bit builds are avaliable.

+### With Python

+1. Install Python 3.8 or higher, download project's source code and extract it;
+2. Open Terminal, go to the extracted folder and install project requirements: `pip install -r requirements.txt`;
+3. Run "anvilord.py".

 ## Usage

 ```